French | Spanish

-In March 2013 the Independent Expert presented his interim report on the non-repatriation of illicit funds to the Human Rights Council (A/HRC/22/42).
-The report stresses that illicit financial flows - generated from crime, corruption, embezzlement and tax evasion - represent a major drain on the resources of developing countries, reducing tax revenues and investment flows, hindering development, exacerbating poverty and undermining the enjoyment of human rights.
-The interim report provides an overview about estimates of illicit financial flows, information on their countries of origin and destination, reviews current initiatives to curb illicit financial flows, and assesses their impact from a human rights perspective.
+The request for a further study on the topic follows earlier reports prepared by the Office of the United Nations High Commissioner for Human Rights (A/HRC/19/42) and the Independent Expert on the negative impact of non-repatriation of illicit funds on the enjoyment of human rights (see A/HRC/22/42 and A/HRC/25/52) which stressed that illicit financial flows - generated from crime, corruption, embezzlement and tax evasion - represent a major drain on the resources of developing countries, reducing tax revenues and investment flows, hindering development, exacerbating poverty and undermining the enjoyment of human rights.
+The reports provided estimates of illicit financial flows, i , a review of current initiatives to curb illicit financial flows, and assessed their impact from a human rights perspective.

 A report by the Special Rapporteur on extreme poverty and human rights on taxation policies, submitted to the Human Rights Council in June 2014, addressed as well the related topic of tax evasion by multinational business corporations (A/HRC/26/28).

 In accordance with Human Rights Council resolution 22/12 an expert consultation was held from 20 and 21 June 2013 in Geneva.
 Experts from around the world in the fields of human rights, finance and economics participated.
 The consultation informed the second report of the Independent Expert (A/HRC/25/52) which contains as well a set of recommendations.